chevereto/v4-docs/application/reference/security.md

 ## Encryption

-Sensitive data is stored [encrypted](encryption.md) in the database.
+Sensitive data such as service credentials is stored [encrypted](encryption.md) in the database.

+## Two-factor authentication

+Users and specially administrators should always configure a two-factor device for an additional layer of security.

 ## Encoded IDs

-Public IDs are **always encoded** to avoid any attempt of content enumeration attack.
+Public IDs are **always encoded** to avoid content enumeration attacks.

 While the data is stored in database rows indexed with integer ids, Chevereto handles these on public as encoded identifiers.
 Similar to how YouTube encode their video IDs.
 This is made to avoid enumeration of content based on incremental identifiers (retrieve N content by doing `+1` on the identifier).